PIGEON IS ALL ABOUT COMMUNITY AND RELATIONSHIPS

 On the customer side, we believe in providing the best service we can both to wholesale and individual customers.
 We are disillusioned with the way that many large corporations show little responsibility to the communities in which they operate (particularly their customers) and we’re happy to be small enough to be able to engage with our customers at a very personal level.

 Within our own company, we try to be environmentally responsible.
 We’ve been using renewable energy in our office/warehouse for several years and we’re half way through switching to compostable garment and posting bags.
 Our biggest environmental cost is flying some of our Indian stock to the UK twice a year.
-In the short term, we’re signing up to carbon offset projects.
+In the short term, we’ve funded some reputable carbon offset projects.
 In the longer term, we will have to look at sea transport – we know this is vitally important and something we are eager to pursue.
 However, being such a small company we are still nervous about bringing all of our goods across in container ships – certainly during Covid, the timing just didn’t work – but we’re working on it.

 We try to prevent all waste - most of our spare stock is given to charities.
 Over the past two years, we have sent four pallets to a charity working with refugees in Greece, several boxes to a women and children's health clinic in Ethiopia, and several deliveries to the Baby Bank and Homestart networks in the UK and some local charities here in Oxford, including local women’s refuges.
-Next season we will be supporting a range of activities with disadvantages children (in this country and overseas) to coincide with our ‘Friendship’ collection arriving in spring 2022.
-We know that our clothes are long lasting and are passed from baby to baby and child to child.
+Next season we plan to support a range of activities with disadvantaged children to coincide with our ‘Friendship’ collection arriving in spring 2022.
+And of course, we know that our clothes are long lasting and are passed from baby to baby and child to child many times over.

 At Pigeon we don’t want to grow huge, we just want to do what we love doing, working with people we like, in a way that has a positive impact wherever possible.